nuvla/documentation/docs/nuvla/user-guide/add-apps.md

 permalink: /nuvla/add-apps
 ---

+[TODO]

+# Adding Applications

-Before we start, there are a few terms that you need to get familiar with:
+Before we start, there are a couple of terms that you need to get familiar with:

- - **Docker application**, meant to be used for Docker Compose and Docker Swarm applications, and expecting a raw Compose file as the deployment recipe, and
+ - **Docker application**, meant to be used for Docker Compose and Docker Swarm applications, and expecting a Compose file as the deployment recipe, and
  - **Kubernetes application**, meant to be used for Kubernetes applications, and expecting a Manifest as the deployment recipe.

-# Adding Applications via the UI

 It all starts in the Apps page.

 ![app-store](/assets/img/nuvla-app-store.png)

+First navigate to the "Navigation" tab [TODO].

+## Projects

 **If you don't have any projects**, then you'll need to create one.
+Projects are used to contain and organise apps.

  1. expand the "All projects" tab, and click "+add"

     ![add-project](/assets/img/add-new-project.png)

  2. click on "Project" and choose a Name and Description for it.
-Then save.
+The description can be defined using [markdown]()[TODO], which provides you with a great way to document your projects and apps using text, images, etc. Then save.

     ![create-project](/assets/img/create-project.png)

----

 Once inside your project, you'll see the button "+add".